libimobiledevice/ifuse/README.md

 install it and thus does not enable root filesystem access by default!
 Use with care as the AFC protocol was not made to access the root filesystem.

-If using libimobiledevice >= 1.1.0, ifuse can also be used with the iTunes file/document sharing feature.
+**ifuse** can also be used with the iTunes file/document sharing feature.
 It allows you to exchange files with an application on the device directly through it's documents folder by specifing the application identifier like this:
 ```shell
 ifuse --documents <appid> <mountpoint>
 ```